dohliam/gdcl/README.md

     ruby gdcl.rb en "monkey wrench" > output.txt

+Regular expressions are supported in search terms.
+Let's say you are looking for the word "test" in a collection of dictionaries.
+By default gdcl searches for headwords in the dictionary that _begin_ with the search string, but this might give too many results ("testament", "testimony", "testing" etc).
+To find only words that _strictly match_ the word "test", you could use `test$`.

+As another example, searching for `arm.....o` or `arm.*o$` will both find the word "armadillo".

 #### gdcg.rb (deprecated)
 * __note: this helper script has been phased out since gdcl now reads compressed dictionaries directly from the GoldenDict folder -- the information below is provided for users who may have installed a legacy version of gdcl through their package manager, and will be removed once all distro packages have been updated__